Arhaus Inc. (ARHS) Shares Soar Above 1-Year High

 Sponsored

-The average price point forecasted by analysts for Arhaus Inc. (ARHS) is $12.00, which is $1.44 above the current market price.
-The public float for ARHS is 50.77M, and currently, short sellers hold a 11.09% ratio of that float.
-The average trading volume of ARHS on June 28, 2023 was 777.95K shares.
+The average price point forecasted by analysts for Arhaus Inc. (ARHS) is $12.00, which is $1.4 above the current market price.
+The public float for ARHS is 50.77M, and currently, short sellers hold a 9.55% ratio of that floaft.
+The average trading volume of ARHS on July 04, 2023 was 771.82K shares.

 ARHS’s Market Performance